atmajs/atma-io/readme.md

 ### **Virtual** Files

-Define via RegExp a File Handler to completely override  the read/write/exists/remove behaviour.
+Define with RegExp a File Handler to completely override  the read/write/exists/remove behaviour.

 ```javascript
 io